BRYANT v BRANNEN

 GRIBBS, J., concurred.

-This appeal is before us on remand from an order of the Supreme Court, Bryant v Brannen, 431 Mich.
-864; 428 NW2d 346 (1988), vacating our previous unpublished opinion per curiam, decided February 19, 1988 (Docket No. 93843), in which we affirmed a *105 judgment for injuries sustained from a gunshot inflicted by an employee of defendant.
-Having reconsidered this case pursuant to the remand direction, I would again affirm.
+HOLBROOK, JR., P.J. (dissenting).
+This appeal is before us on remand from an order of the Supreme Court, Bryant v Brannen, 431 Mich 864; 428 NW2d 346 (1988), vacating our previous unpublished opinion per curiam, decided February 19, 1988 (Docket No. 93843), in which we affirmed a

-In our earlier decision, we concluded that the trial court correctly denied a motion for a directed verdict, holding that the evidence raised a jury question as to "whether defendant had a duty to take additional security measures, such as providing trained security personnel, to protect tenants from the criminal activities of third parties, [regardless of] whether those third parties were other tenants or intruders."
-In its remand, the Supreme Court directed that we consider its decision in Williams v Cunningham Drug Stores, Inc, 429 Mich.
-495; 418 NW2d 381 (1988).
-In Williams, it was held "as a matter of law that the duty of reasonable care a merchant owes his invitees does not extend to providing armed, visible security guards to protect customers from the criminal acts of third parties."
-Id., p 504. "[F]or reasons of public policy [the merchant] does not have the responsibility for providing police protection on his premises."
+In our earlier decision, we concluded that the trial court correctly denied a motion for a directed verdict, holding that the evidence raised a jury question as to “whether defendant had a duty to take additional security measures, such as providing trained security personnel, to protect tenants from the criminal activities of third parties, [regardless of] whether those third parties were other tenants or intruders.”
+In its remand, the Supreme Court directed that we consider its decision in Williams v Cunningham Drug Stores, Inc, 429 Mich 495; 418 NW2d 381 (1988).
+In Williams, it was held “as a matter of law that the duty of reasonable care a merchant owes his invitees does not extend to providing armed, visible security guards to protect customers from the criminal acts of third parties.”
+Id., p 504. “[F]or reasons of public policy [the merchant] does not have the responsibility for providing police protection on his premises.”
 Id.

 I begin with the unremarkable observation that Williams is factually distinguishable from the instant case.
 Williams involved a suit by a customer against a business invitor for a third-party assault committed on the latter‘s premises.
 This case is a suit by a residential tenant against a landlord for an assault committed by a person who was both a tenant and an employee of the landlord.
 Thus, if Williams is understood to compel a different result than that effected by our earlier decision, it is by extension of its analogous principles to the tenant-landlord context.
 The underlying distinction is acknowledged by the Williams Court:

-*106 "We find that a landlord has more control in his relationship with his tenants than does a merchant in his relationship with his invitees.
+“We find that a landlord has more control in his relationship with his tenants than does a merchant in his relationship with his invitees.
 Should a dangerous condition exist in the common areas of a building which tenants must necessarily use, the tenants can voice their complaints to the landlord.
-Thus, in Samson v Saginaw Professional Building, Inc, 393 Mich.
-393, 408-411; 224 NW2d 843 (1975), we upheld a landlord's duty to investigate and take available preventive measures when informed by his tenants that a possible dangerous condition exists in the common areas of the building, noting that the landlord's duty may be slight.
+Thus, in Samson v Saginaw Professional Building, Inc, 393 Mich 393, 408-411; 224 NW2d 843 (1975), we upheld a landlord‘s duty to investigate and take available preventive measures when informed by his tenants that a possible dangerous condition exists in the common areas of the building, noting that the landlord‘s duty may be slight.
 The relationship between a merchant and invitee, however, is distinguishable because the merchant does not have the same degree of control.
 When the dangerous condition to be guarded against is crime in the surrounding neighborhood, as it is in the present case, the merchant may be the target as often as his invitees.
-Therefore, there is little the merchant can do to remedy the situation, short of closing his business."
+Therefore, there is little the merchant can do to remedy the situation, short of closing his business.”
 [Id., p 502, n 17.]

-In Samson, supra, the Court held that a landlord of an office building owes a duty to insure that common areas are reasonably safe for tenants and their invitees.
+In Samson, supra, the Court held that a landlord of an office building owes a duty to insure that common areas аre reasonably safe for tenants and their invitees.
 This duty was held to encompass the possibility of a criminal assault to the extent that it posed a foreseeable danger carrying an unreasonable risk of harm.
 Whether or not the landlord is negligent in anticipating and taking precautions against criminal assaults is a question for the jury.

-The holdings in Samson and Johnston indicate that plaintiffs in this case presented a viable theory of recovery supported by sufficient proofs to support the verdict of the jury.[1]
-I see no reason to hold that Williams implicitly overruled Samson and Johnston.
+The holdings in Samson and Johnston indicate that plaintiffs in this case presented a viable theory of recovery supported by sufficient proofs to support the verdict of the jury.1 I see no reason to hold that Williams implicitly overruled Samson and Johnston.
 Because the policy concerns underlying Williams are not applicable with the same force in the context of a residential tenancy and because a landlord retains greater control over an apartment building than does the merchant defendant in Williams, it is unnecessary to extend Williams this far.
 Although the Court in Williams cited Goldberg v Newark Housing Authority, 38 NJ 578; 186 A2d 291 (1962), where it was held that a municipal landlord has no duty to provide police protection to a large housing project, I do not believe that our Supreme Court thereby intended to intimate that Samson was suspect in principle.
 Rather the citation to Goldberg appears to be supportive of the limited proposition that a duty on merchants to provide security guards for their customers would be unfairly vague in specific application.
 Williams, supra, pp 502-503.

-Under such authority, if in the discharge of his duty [the employee] "kind of lost his head" and went further and used more force than he was authorized to use, the master is liable....
-Robards v [P Bannon Sewer] Pipe Co, 130 Ky 380 (113 S.W.
-429; 18 LRA [NS] 923; 132 Am St Rep 394 [1908]).
+Under such authority, if in the discharge of his duty [the employee] “kind of lost his head” and went further and used more force than he was authorized to use, the master is liable. . . .
+Robards v [P Bannon Sewer] Pipe Co, 130 Ky 380 (113 SW 429; 18 LRA [NS] 923; 132 Am St Rep 394 [1908]).

 In the last-mentioned case the rule was stated to be that:

-"The master who puts the servant in the place of trust or responsibility, or commits to him the management of his business or the care of his property, is justly held responsible when the servant, through lack of judgment or discretion, or from infirmity of temper, or under the influence of passion aroused by the circumstances and the occasion, goes beyond the strict line of his duty or authority, and inflicts an unjustifiable injury upon another."
+“The master who puts the servant in the place of trust or responsibility, or commits to him the management of his business or the care of his property, is justly held responsible when the servant, through lack of judgment or discretion, or from infirmity of temper, or under the influence of passion aroused by the circumstances and the occasion, goеs beyond the strict line of his duty or authority, and inflicts an unjustifiable injury upon another.”

 It was further said in this connection that: